pwFoo/Mastodon-OAuth-Documentation/README.md

 | `unsupported_grant_type`   |
 | `invalid_scope`   |

-Mastodon does not supply the optional `error_uri` parameter.
+Mastodon does not supply an optional `error_uri` parameter.

 # Refreshing an Access Token

-It appears Mastodon no loner uses refresh token for apps authorized using the Authorization Code grant type.
+It appears Mastodon no longer uses a refresh token for apps authorized using the Authorization Code grant type.

 # Accessing a Resource Using an Access Token

 # Security

-See the specification and the specification reference for details
+See the specification and the its references for details